kewlfft/dse/README.md

 ```
 dse <keyfile> [password]
 ```
-If `password` is provided, the keyfile will be generated from it.
+If `password` is provided, which is optional, the keyfile will be generated from it.

-Key file size is 32 bytes.
+The generated key file has a size of 32 bytes.

-- Output version number
+- Output version number:
 ```
 dse <-V | --version>
 ```